 It’s a sanctuary of peace - quiet and untrammelled by others.
 There are no plugged-in power mums jogging with baby strollers and their vibrating blackberries or troops of lycra-clad cyclists that take up the entire width of the pathway.
 It almost doesn’t feel like life in the real world.
 I’ve been left to contemplate the weather, my daily itinerary and where I need go without a single person passing me by – do I really want to leave this place?

 It’s hard to believe I’m in the middle of South Australia’s capital city in a garden spanning 125 acres and that I’m yet to see a single one of the Adelaideans who live here.

 Admittedly, Adelaide is a small capital city, one of the smallest in the country.
 Nevertheless this ‘City of Churches’ – a moniker coined from the city’s history as Australia’s first freely settled colony with a commitment to religious freedom and civil liberties – is known for its absolutely jam-packed annual events calendar.

 The Adelaide Botanic Garden is one of three public gardens that grow alongside the city’s eclectic mix of old and new architecture.
 It’s conveniently wedged between the National Wine Centre, which runs regular wine courses to develop visitors’ palates, and the Art Gallery of South Australia, housing an extensive collection of contemporary international art.

-As the final stage of the Tour Down Under is about to begin, I leave the garden as slowly as I can, hesitant to bid farewell its soothing lakes and tranquil greenery.
+I leave the garden as slowly as I can, hesitant to bid farewell its soothing lakes and tranquil greenery.
 As I walk through the gates I promise myself that I will come back soon – at the very least for another nojito.